 Skip to main content

-import { Agent, MCPStdioClient, MCPToolset } from "npm:@vibesjs/sdk";
+import { Agent, MCPStdioClient, MCPToolset } from "jsr:@vibesjs/sdk";

 import { anthropic } from "npm:@ai-sdk/anthropic";